 Apart from Gasabo and Gicumbi, the lake reaches parts of Rwamagana, Kayonza and Gatsibo.
 I have been trying different thrilling activities every time I escape to this uniquely shaped water body.
 Hitting a small white ball towards the green and eventually into the cup is next on my Muhazi to-do-list.

 Falcon Golf & Country Club was founded in 2012.
 Golfers play every Wednesday, Friday, Saturday and Sunday.
 In addition, the 9-hole course hosts parties, picnics and a variety of team building activities.
-Participation is currently limited in accordance with the guidelines put in place to curb the spread of the coronavirus.
+Obviously, participation is currently limited in accordance with the Covid protocols.